Plan2040 Land Use

 - What Are The Planned Land Use Designations?

-Proposed Plan2040 Land Use Designation Description Conservation Passive use parks, conservation lands, platted community open space, floodplains, and other environmental preservation areas Rural and Agriculture Agricultural uses and single family detached homes at a density averaging or lower than 1 unit per 5 acres Low Density Residential Single family detached homes between 1 to 2 units per acre Low-Medium Density Single family detached, semi-detached units between 2 to 5 units per acre Medium Density Residential Townhouse and duplex units between 5 to 10 units per acre High Density Residential Multifamily dwellings between 15 to 22 units per acre Mixed Use Mix of service, retail, office, residential, industrial park and public uses Town Center High density residential, commercial and mixed-uses Commercial Commercial activities ranging from local community or general retail and services, home occupations, small businesses, commercial offices to regional shopping centers and auto-oriented uses Industrial Industrial parks, manufacturing uses, warehouses, distribution and heavy industry uses Maritime Community marinas, yacht clubs, commercial marinas Public Use County, State and Federal-owned lands not designated as Conservation or Transit Transit Public Facilities used for rail, bus, water or air
+Proposed Plan2040 Land Use Designation Description Conservation Publicly owned passive use parks, conservation lands, and platted community open space adjacent to the 100-year floodplain Rural and Agriculture Agricultural uses and single family detached homes at a density averaging or lower than 1 unit per 5 acres Low Density Residential Single family detached homes between 1 to 2 units per acre Low-Medium Density Single family detached, semi-detached units between 2 to 5 units per acre Medium Density Residential Townhouse and duplex units between 5 to 10 units per acre High Density Residential Multifamily dwellings between 15 to 22 units per acre Mixed Use Mix of service, retail, office, residential, industrial park and public uses Town Center High density residential, commercial and mixed-uses Commercial Commercial activities ranging from local community or general retail and services, home occupations, small businesses, commercial offices to regional shopping centers and auto-oriented uses Industrial Industrial parks, manufacturing uses, warehouses, distribution and heavy industry uses Maritime Community marinas, yacht clubs, commercial marinas Public Use County, State and Federal-owned lands (including active parks) not designated as Conservation or Transit Transit Public Facilities used for rail, bus, water or air

 - Where do I find out more information?